krutoo/input-mask/readme.md

 ## To Do

 - Create helper to use with `vanilla js` (no frameworks)
+- add able to use middleware methods to prepare value before mask applying
 - Divide `react solution` on `react` and `vanilla js` solutions
 - Vue solution
 - React native solution